Quantum statistical functions: Preliminary

-The geometric mean naturally accommodates the concept of amplitudes.
-Following Uhlmann \cite{Uhlmann76}, an amplitude $W$ of a density operator $\rho$ is any operator satisfying $\rho = W W^{\dagger}$.
-For two states $\rho$ and $\sigma$ with amplitudes $W_{\rho}$ and $W_{\sigma}$, the amplitudes are said to be parallel if they satisfy the condition $W_{\rho}^{\dagger} W_{\sigma} \ge 0$.
-This condition fixes the gauge freedom inherent in the purification of mixed states.
-Remarkably, for parallel amplitudes, the geometric mean emerges as the transformation ratio: \eq{ W_{\sigma} W^{-1}_{\rho} = \sigma \# \rho^{-1}. } This relationship allows us to interpret the geometric mean not merely as a static average, but as the operator that maps one amplitude to another along the optimal phase alignment.
+An amplitude $W$ of a density operator $\rho$ is any operator satisfying $\rho=WW^{\dagger}$ \cite{Uhlmann76}.
+In the Hilbert--Schmidt picture, an amplitude is exactly a representative of the purification: the canonical amplitude $W_\rho=\sqrt{\rho}$ corresponds to the canonical purification $\ket{\Psi}$ of Sec.~\ref{subsubsec:cano}, while a general amplitude $W_\rho=\sqrt{\rho}\,U$, where $U$ is a unitary operator, corresponds to the gauge transformation $\ket{\Psi}\mapsto(\openone\otimes U^{T*})\ket{\Psi}$ of the ancilla.
+For two states $\rho$ and $\sigma$ with amplitudes $W_{\rho}$ and $W_{\sigma}$, the amplitudes are parallel if $W_{\rho}^{\dagger} W_{\sigma} \ge 0$, which fixes this gauge freedom inherent in the purification of mixed states.
+For parallel amplitudes, the geometric mean appears as the transformation ratio, \eq{ W_{\sigma} W^{-1}_{\rho} = \sigma \# \rho^{-1}. } The geometric mean thus acts as the operator that maps one amplitude to another along the parallel-transport alignment; we use this in Sec.~\ref{subsec:gmb}.